pstansfeld/MemPrO/README.md

 ## FAQ

 There are currently no frequently asked questions.
-If you have any questions or encounter errors you cannot fix, please contact m.parrag@warwick.ac.uk.
+If you have any questions or encounter errors you cannot fix, please contact phillip.stansfeld@warwick.ac.uk.